Dancheg97/tradebits/README.md

 </p>

 This project main goal is to increase avalability of digital assets, and push distrubuted from of exchange.
-ORB is a system invented
+ORB is a system invented with those purposes:
+- Make it easy for users to change different forms of digital assets
+-

 # Our tools: